dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 Now Mr. Patel can serve Sam with confidence, without having to track Mom down himself.
 He just had to trust Dad, and let Dad confirm Mom's wishes for him.

-That trusted middle person is the secret ingredient that lets people who don't know each other well delegate safely.
+That trusted middle person is the missing piece that lets people who don't know each other well delegate safely.
 Dad's whole job here is to represent the family to the shop and answer for what Mom wants.
 (In AAuth, this trusted middle party is the **Person Server**.
 But the name doesn't matter.
 What matters is the idea: a trusted party that can vouch for the person and confirm their consent in real time.)

 ### The shop has its own rules, too